anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/index.md

 * Mediated and halo effects
 * Feedback loops and latent drivers

-In other words, the DAG acts as a structural blueprint of the business and its marketing system — a representation that exists independently of the actual data values.
+In other words, the DAG acts as a structural blueprint of the business and its marketing system — a representation that exists independently of the actual data values : **A Digital Clone**.
 At the same time, Lifesight does not treat these two schools as mutually exclusive.

 In keeping with our principle of Algorithmic Fit, Lifesight: